-In the final quarter of 2018 the Board sent out a further Customer Satisfaction Survey to a proportion of its depositors, borrowers with property loans and borrowers with car loans.

-For the two questions analysed by the Company the results are summarised below.
+In the final quarter of 2019, the Board sent out a further Customer Satisfaction Survey to a proportion of its depositors, borrowers with property loans and borrowers with car loans.
+The results are summarised below.
 A 6 point score total was used, 6 being the best score.
-Only one of the 51 replies received implied concern by using scores 1 to 3.
+Only one of the 62 replies received implied concern by using scores 1 to 3: